Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 <br>

-However, if you're more curious or you don't want to run an installer, you might continue the steps below:
+However, if you're more curious or you don't want to run an installer (step 4), you might continue the steps below:

 5. Create shortcuts for the recorder.exe, browser_recorder.exe and main.exe